 - Reallocate Investments

 Conventional wisdom says when you stop working or are close to that goal, your investments should become more conservative to preserve your assets.
 But you can still invest wisely and earn higher returns.
 The key is to diversify your portfolio, so you have an appropriate mix of stocks, bonds and cash based on your individual risk tolerance and other personal factors.
-One easy way to diversify your portfolio is to invest in mutual funds and let professionals assist you.
-To learn more about your options, it may be time to meet with one of our financial advisors2, to review your investing strategy.
+One easy way to diversify your portfolio is to invest in mutual funds and let a professional advisor assist you.

 - Update Your Estate Plan/Beneficiaries